-How to validate email list with online email validators
+How to verify bulk emails with online email verification services

-Going through the checklist would have taken much more time to validate even a single email address.
-However, you don’t have to do manual validation since there are many ready-to-use solutions available.
-Online email validation services provide an all-in-one tool to complete each step of the aforementioned checklist.
-But there are so many email address verifiers on the market – so, which one is worth using?
-We asked Google and found dozens of options.
-NeverBounce, MyEmailVerifier, and TheChecker to name a few.
+Going through the checklist takes a long time to validate even a single email address.
+However, you don’t have to do manual validation all the time since there are many ready-to-use solutions available.
+Online email verification services provide an all-in-one tool to complete each step of the aforementioned checklist.
+But there are so many email checkers on the market – so, which one is worth using?
+We asked Google and found dozens of options for 2022.
+ZeroBounce, Xverify, and Email List Validation to name a few.
 We’ve analyzed user feedback from the web and selected the top ten based on the following criteria:

 - Single email verification

 - Syntax check